arrikto/IBM-Bluemix-Docs-containers/cs_storage_planning.md

    If you cannot predict the frequency or the frequency does not follow a strict pattern, determine if your workloads are read-heavy, write-heavy, or balanced.
 Then, look at the storage option that fits your workload and investigate what storage tier gives you the flexibility that you need.
 For example, {{site.data.keyword.containerlong_notm}} provides a `flex` storage class that considers how frequent data is accessed in a month and takes this measurement into account to optimize your monthly billing.
    {: tip}

-5. Investigate if your data must be shared across multiple app instances, zones, or regions.
+6. Investigate if your data must be shared across multiple app instances, zones, regions, or clouds and on-prem infrastructure.
   - **Access across pods:** When you use Kubernetes persistent volumes to access your storage, you can determine the number of pods that can mount the volume at the same time.
 Some storage solutions, such as block storage, can be accessed by one pod at a time only.
 Other storage solutions allow you to share the same volume across multiple pods.
    - **Access across zones and regions:** You might require your data to be accessible across zones or regions.
 Some storage solutions, such as file and block storage, are data center-specific and cannot be shared across zones in a multizone cluster setup.
+   - **Access across clouds:** You might require to access a copy of your data from another public cloud, or from on-prem infrastructure.
+The near-persistent storage solution allows you to efficiently replicate snapshots across clouds and on-prem infrastructure and instantly clone them to new volumes, for access from other locations.

-6. Understand other storage characteristics that impact your choice.
+7. Understand other storage characteristics that impact your choice.
    - **Consistency:** The guarantee that a read operation returns the latest version of a file.
 Storage solutions can provide `strong consistency` when you are guaranteed to always receive the latest version of a file, or `eventual consistency` when the read operation might not return the latest version.
 You often find eventual consistency in geographically distributed systems where a write operation first must be replicated across all instances.
    - **Performance:** The time it takes to complete a read or write operation.
    - **Durability:** The guarantee that a write operation that is committed to your storage survives permanently and does not get corrupted or lost, even if gigabytes or terabytes of data are written to your storage at the same time.